Windsor, Ontario: Post-secondary institutions

 The University of Windsor is Canada's southernmost university.
-It is a research oriented, comprehensive university with a student population of 16,000 full-time graduate and undergraduate students.
+It is a research-oriented, comprehensive university with a student population of 16,000 full-time graduate and undergraduate students.
 Now entering its most ambitious capital expansion since its founding in 1963, the University of Windsor recently opened the Anthony P. Toldo Health Education & Learning Centre, which houses the Schulich School of Medicine & Dentistry.
 With the help of $40 million in Ontario government funding, the university also has recently finished construction of a 300000 sqft, $112-million Centre for Engineering Innovation; a structure that establishes revolutionary design standards across Canada and beyond.
 The university is just east of the Ambassador Bridge, south of the Detroit River.

 In Spring 2011, it was announced the University of Windsor would move its music and visual art programs downtown to be housed in the historic Armouries building and former Greyhound Bus Depot at Freedom Way and University Ave E. The move intended to bring an additional 500 students into the downtown core daily.
 The university also brought its School of Social Work to the old Windsor Star buildings on Ferry and Pitt Streets, bringing an additional 1,000 students into the downtown.

-Windsor is also home to St. Clair College with a student population of 6,500 full-time students.
+Windsor is also home to St. Clair College that has a student population of 6,500 full-time students.
 Its main campus is in Windsor, and it also has campuses in Chatham and Wallaceburg.
 In 2007, St. Clair College opened a satellite campus in downtown Windsor in the former Cleary International Centre.
 In April 2010, St. Clair College added to its downtown Windsor presence with the addition of its MediaPlex school.
-Together, they bring over one thousand students into the downtown core every day.
+Together, they bring over one thousand students into the downtown core daily.
 The college also opened the TD Student Centre on the corner of Victoria Avenue and University Avenue in 2012.

-More recently Collège Boréal opened an access centre and small campus to their Ouellette avenue location.
+More recently, Collège Boréal opened an access centre and small campus to their Ouellette Avenue location.
 This small campus offers access to many Collège Boréal programmes as well as immigration and integration assistance for francophones in the area.
-Collège Boréal is Windsor's only francophone post-secondary institution, providing service for a small, but notable, population of Franco-Ontarians within the Windsor-Tecumseh-Belle River area.
+Collège Boréal is Windsor's only francophone post-secondary institution, providing service for a small but notable population of Franco-Ontarians within the Windsor-Tecumseh-Belle River area.

 From 1995 to 2001, the city was home to a satellite campus of the defunct francophone Collège des Grands-Lacs.

 Public libraries

-The Windsor Public Library offers education, entertainment, along with community history materials, programs, and services.
-The main branch coordinates a literacy program for adults needing functional literacy upgrading.
+The Windsor Public Library offers education, entertainment, and community history materials, programs, and services.
+The main branch coordinates a literacy program for adults who need functional literacy upgrading.
 The local historical archives are here.